Looking for signs of a second wave in wastewater

 "The virus is showing up in the wastewater early, and it's showing up for people who might not even know that they have it," Gobler said.
 "If the levels are going up, and that's not seen yet in the hospitals, it could be an early warning sign that a second wave is coming."

-The number of new positives reported today: TK in Nassau, TK in Suffolk, TK in New York City and TK statewide.
+The number of new positives reported today: 80 in Nassau, 89 in Suffolk, 624 in New York City and 1,592 statewide.

 Travel advisory list: View a map of the current states and territories on the list.

-The chart below shows the daily totals of new cases on Long Island in recent days.
+The chart below shows how many patients are currently hospitalized for coronavirus in New York State in recent days.
 Search a map and view charts showing the latest local trends in testing, hospitalizations, deaths and more.

 Lawrence schools close as area included in 'hot spot'